 Was it a coincidence that the European Society of Lifestyle Medicine re-branded itself as the European Lifestyle Medicine Organisation (ELMO) even adopting a different URL after Anahad O'Connor, journalist at the New York Times, outed the GEBN as a front for Coca-Cola?

-There was certainly a shuffle of board and advisory members around this time with many leaving including; Founding Board member Seventh-day Adventist Dr Chidi Ngwaba; 'UK's highest profile Lifestyle Doctor'.
-President of ESLM Dr Michael Sagner went on to found the European Society of Preventive Medicine (ESPREVMED) taking ESLM Advisory Board member Dr Steven Blair with him.
-Steven Blair remains on the American College of Lifestyle Medicine's Advisory Board.
+There was certainly a shuffle of board and advisory members around this time with many leaving including; Founding Board member, Seventh-day Adventist, Dr Chidi Ngwaba; 'UK's highest profile Lifestyle Doctor'.
+The President of ESLM Dr Michael Sagner went on to found the European Society of Preventive Medicine (ESPREVMED) taking ESLM Advisory Board member Dr Steven Blair with him.
+Steven Blair remained on the American College of Lifestyle Medicine's Advisory Board until 2019.

 The Lifestyle Medicine Global Alliance (LMGA) remains pivotal to the Lifestyle Medicine movement, despite the name change in 2016.